Self Catering Highlands

 The Scottish Highlands is Britain’s last remaining true wilderness.
 Its rugged terrain of steep, glacier-carved mountains, majestic glens and magnificent lochs is steeped in history, myth and legend.
 A journey into the Highlands can feel like stepping out into the unknown, leaving the shelter of civilisation behind and giving yourself up to the forces of nature.
 From its highest mountain to its deepest loch, the Highlands is a unique experience unlike anywhere else in the British Isles.

 The Highlands is defined by the Grampians and Northwest Highlands mountain ranges and the Great Glen fault that divides them.
 The region, which makes up more than half of Scotland, is home to some of the country’s most beautiful scenery and full of awe-inspiring hiking trails like the Great Glen Way that runs from Fort William to Inverness along the fault.
-The Great Glen is home to a series of picturesque lochs and rivers, including Loch Ness where you’ll find Urquhart Castle, and maybe catch a glimpse of the famous monster.
-Ben Nevis is the highest mountain in the British Isles and on a clear day the views from the summit are breath taking.
-Not far from the mountain is the deep valley of Glen Coe, considered one of the most beautiful places in Scotland.
-The Highlands’ remote and sparsely populated landscape is also a sanctuary for wildlife and the coastal waters team with life and provide some of the best opportunities to see seals, dolphins and whales anywhere in the British Isles.
+Ben Nevis is the highest mountain in the British Isles and on a clear day the view from the summit is breathtaking.
+Not far from the mountain is the deep valley of Glen Coe - one of the most beautiful places in Scotland.
+And along the Great Glen are a series of picturesque lochs and rivers, including Loch Ness.
+The Highlands’ remote and sparely populated landscape is also a sanctuary for wildlife.
+The coast teem with life and provide some of the best opportunities to see seals, dolphins and whales anywhere in the British Isles.
+Boat tours run from Fort William and Inverness that can get you within touching distance of these mammals.

 We want you to enjoy the best that The Highlands has to offer and so here's a selection of our favourite things to see and do;